SamCZ/Zepha/docs/Executing.md

 ### Executing The Server With a Specified Subgame

-Open PowerShell in the build directory (Shift + Right click the folder, and press Open PowerShell), and `.\Zepha --mode=server --subgame=subgame_name`.
+Open PowerShell in the build directory (Shift + Right click the folder, and press Open PowerShell), and run `.\Zepha --mode=server --subgame=subgame_name`.